agraebe/You-Dont-Know-DevRel/README.md

 # You-Dont-Know-DevRel
 A blog series on DevRel focusing on the misconceptions of the Developer Relations concepts.

-Over the last years, I've come across many misconceptions abotu Developer Relations.
+Over the last years, I've come across many misconceptions about Developer Relations.
 I realized it's time to manifest these and provide clarification.
 You can use these whenever you struggle sharing the vision of DevRel in your environment.

 As a first step, I will collect common questions and try to answer them.
 My goal is to answer them not only from a purely DevRel perspective but also paint the bigger organizational picutre.